xpanxion/everest/docs/consuming-everest.md

 ##Security Token
 In order to view content, Everest requires authentication in the form of an HTTP Header token.
 Tokens will likely be managed by the Everest server administrator.

-Once a token has been provided, the token may be passed under the HTTP Header: X\_AUTH\_TOKEN.
+Once a token has been provided, the token may be passed under the HTTP Header: X-AUTH-TOKEN.